Living in Foothills County - What You Need to Know

 - Dugouts are dangerous!
 Every year children drown in dugouts.

-The MD of Foothills is a great place to live.
+Foothills County is a great place to live.
 This list does not cover everything, but the intent is to create awareness about issues when living rurally.
 It is important to be aware of these different issues and situations that you may find yourself facing when you live rurally.